ProfessorAkram/Unity-Programming/docs/unity-basic-movement.md

 public float _speed = 5f; // Automatically shown in Inspector, but breaks encapsulation

 ```
-The problem is that making a variable public just for Inspector access breaks **encapsulation**, other scripts can now freely change it.
+The problem is that making a variable public just for Inspector access breaks **encapsulation**, and other scripts can now freely change it.

-To solve this, Unity provides **attributes** special markers, in square brackets `[]` that are placed above variables to change how they behave in the Inspector.
+To solve this, Unity provides **attributes**, special markers, in square brackets `[]` that are placed above variables to change how they behave in the Inspector.
 One of the most useful is `[SerializeField]`.
 This attribute lets you keep a field private in code while still exposing it in the Inspector for easy editing:

 ```csharp
 [SerializeField]